ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 * All servers that you order have the same configuration.
 * For vSAN storage, you can order between 4 and 59 servers.
-* For NFS storage, you can order between 2 and 59 servers.
-However, for production workloads, a minimum of 3 servers is recommended.
-For more information, see [Is a two-node vCenter Server instance highly available?](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-faq#is-a-two-node-vcenter-server-instance-highly-available-)
+* For NFS storage, you can order between 1 and 59 servers.
+However, for production workloads, a minimum of two servers is recommended.
+For more information, see [Is a two-node vCenter Server instance highly available?](/docs/services/vmwaresolutions?topic=vmware-solutions-faq#is-a-two-node-vcenter-server-instance-highly-available-)

 ### Storage settings
 {: #vc_addingviewingclusters-adding-storage-settings}